croquet/microverse/staging/docs/Tutorial.md

 `type: 'object'` This defines the nature of the card.
 Some cards are 2D objects, some 3D and there are a number of others.

-`shadow: true` Specifies that this card will be both a recipient and a caster of shadows in the world. [note: we will want to seperate recipient and caster into separate flags].
+`shadow: true` Specifies that this card will be both a recipient and a caster of shadows in the world. [note: we will want to separate recipient and caster into separate flags].

 A full list of card properties will be available at the end of this document.